You’re getting on their last nerve.

 1. The way you chew

-Neuroscientists suspect that some people are enraged by the sound of other people’s chewing, slurping, and other unpleasant-sound-making because their brains are especially sensitive to those noises.
+Neuroscientists suspect that some people are enraged by the sound of other people’s chewing, slurping, and other unpleasant sound-making because their brains are especially sensitive to those noises.
 The condition is known as misophonia and it may affect as much as 20 percent of the population.

-What separates individuals who are reactive about chewing and from those who are fine with it might come down to differences in their frontal lobes, one study suggests.
+What separates individuals who are reactive about chewing from those who are fine with it might come down to differences in their frontal lobes, one study suggests.
 Brain scans have also shown that the frontal lobe and the anterior insular cortex show increased activity when people have misophonia.
 That’s the good news.

 The bad news is that telling your spouse that they hate your chewing because their brain is broken is probably not going to help.